getgrav/grav/SECURITY.md

 Please contact security@getgrav.org with a detailed explanation of the security issue found.
 If it appears to be a legitimate issues, please submit an **advisory via GitHub Security**: https://github.com/getgrav/grav/security/advisories

 > NOTE: Please do not use 3rd party security issue reporting services, we like to keep everything in the GitHub ecosystem for easier manageability.

-## :pushpin: Note on Security Severity

-> NOTE: Please use the following guidlines when selecting a **Severity**.
-Submitted advisories that are marked **High** or **Critical** that don't meet the guidelines below will be cliosed._

-* **CRITICAL** - no account required, can modify content, or run malicious code or nefarious activity without any access.
-* **HIGH** - publisher level account able to run malicious code or nefarious activity, or other high level security things.
-* **MODERATE** - admin level account able to run malicious code or do nefarious things. other moderate security things.
-* **LOW** - super admin level account able to run malicious code or do nefarious things. other minor security things.

 ## :bug: Bug Bounties